Aviat-IO/AuraOne/mobile-app/tools/content/CONTEXT.md

 ### README Guidelines

 Update README to be short and concise:

 - Remove "Purplestack" from title
 - Include 1-2 paragraphs describing app and features
 - Brief development instructions
 - Footer: "Powered by [Purplestack](https://purplestack.io)"

 ## Task Master AI Instructions

 **Import Task Master's development workflow commands and guidelines, treat as if import is in the main CLAUDE.md file.**
 @./.taskmaster/CLAUDE.md
+- Use `fvm flutter...` instead of just `flutter...` for flutter commands